VFjr/gousto-recipe-card-generator/README.md

 ## Features

 - Fetch recipe details including images, ingredients and cooking instructions from a Gousto recipe URL
-- Prepare a single pagerecipe card PDF with the recipe details, optimised for printing
+- Prepare a single page recipe card PDF with the recipe details, optimised for printing
 - Responsive design for a better user experience on different devices
+- Suprise me button to generate the recipe card for a random recipe

 ## Getting Started
 ### Prerequisites